A Nova Scotia Wedding Photographer Story

 By the end of 2009 I had captured 6 weddings.
 The story telling hasn’t slowed down since!
 My style however, has changed dramatically.
-I learned manual mode, how to pose and edit.
+I learned manual mode, learned how to edit and discovered I hated posing people.
+I prefer to direct and let my couples fall into place naturally, going for that candid look in every image I take.
 Learned to use my camera like a pro.
 Got to know about camera equipment, lenses, speed-lights and how to use them effectively.
 The learning continues on to this day.
 It will never ever end for me as I love learning new things.
-Here are just a few of my absolute favorite wedding images from my 2019 wedding season last year.
+Here are just a few of my absolute favorite wedding images from my 2019 wedding season.

 What I’ve Learned…

 You have to be yourself, you have to define your own style, you have to do what makes you happy.
 Never stop teaching yourself things.
 Above all else, ignore what your competitors are doing and just be YOU!

 It wasn’t until 2015 that I truly felt I had found my style.
 When I truly started to L❤VE my work.
 It was just one image that did that for me.
 It was an image that defined my present day posing style.
 I learned I don’t like posing people.
 They always look stiff.
 I prefer to give direction to my couples and let them fall into place in their own natural candid way.
 I love the natural candid interaction of two people in love.
 That is how I define my posing style.

 2015 was also the first time I had that moment where I said to myself, “I can’t believe I took that picture, can’t believe this is my work.”
 I still have those moments ALOT!
 The first time someone told me my work belonged in magazines.
 I truly felt like I had finally come into my own, finally moving in the right direction.